-Writing an SDK is hard.
-We need to interact with both platform frameworks (e.g. Apple, Google) and your application.
-There are many potential edge cases depending upon the app you’re building and the way you call our API.
-We have a large test suite and regularly write about testing on our blog, yet there will always be bugs.
-We usually have a very fast turnaround time on issues, but there are several ways we can make the process of reproducing and fixing bugs more efficient.
+There are many potential edge cases, which depend upon the app you’re building and the way you call our API.
+We have a large test suite, yet there will always be bugs.
+We usually have fast turnaround time on issues, but there are several ways we can make the process of reproducing and fixing bugs more efficient.

-We assume you are using the latest version of Android Studio and the latest version of the PSPDFKit SDK.
-If you are not, please update first and verify that the bug still exists — thanks!
+We assume you are using the latest version of the PSPDFKit SDK.
+If you are not, please update first and verify that the bug you’re experiencing still exists — thanks!

-- Tell us about the crash rate.
-Is it a single crash?
+Tell us about the reproducibility rate.
 What percentage of users is affected?

-- Send us steps to reproduce the issue, if possible.
-If you can’t reproduce the issue — for example, if the bug was reported by one of your customers or captured via a crash reporting solution — please mention this as well.
+Send us steps to reproduce the issue, if possible.
+If you can’t reproduce the issue — for example, if the bug was reported by one of your customers — please mention this as well.
 If the reproduction steps are a bit fuzzy, try to outline them as best as you can.
 Often, a video of the procedure that triggers the issue can help us too.

-- Crashes in our SDK can originate from our code, your code, vendor code, or platform provider code.
-It is not feasible, nor is it possible, to act on every crash report we receive.
-However, we do our best in offering a stable and reliable software product, and therefore also constantly monitor and analyze crash reports from our own PDF Viewer apps as well.
+Issues can originate from our code, your code, vendor code, or platform provider code.
+It is not feasible, nor is it possible, to act on every bug report we receive.
+However, we do our best in offering a stable and reliable software product.

 Depending upon the category of the problem, there are various options that work best for reporting.
 Keep reading to find out more.

 If there’s a PDF that does not render correctly, please send us the file.
-Before submitting it, you should verify that the latest version of Adobe Acrobat renders the file correctly.
+Before submitting, you should verify that the latest version of Adobe Acrobat renders the file correctly.
 We go to extreme lengths to ensure that even partly broken files are rendered as accurately as possible.

 Additionally, you should let us know which particular device and OS you’ve tested with, as different devices and versions might have different settings and fonts installed.